IAmTomahawkx/Streamlabs-Chatbot-doc/slcb/core_functions.rst

 Discord
 -------
 The Discord tab will allow you to activate specific functionality to work in Discord in regards to Timers, automatically assigning a role to everyone and even announcing when you go live.
+Note that you can only have one channel for interacting with the bot, and they must use the !linkdiscord command to be able to interact with the discord bot (more on that in the :ref:`faq <faq>`)

-More on Discord can be seen in the Faq
+More on Discord can be seen in the :ref:`faq <faq>`

 .. _users:

 Users
 -----

 In the Users tab you can see every user’s id, name, whether they’re an editor, external sub or regular.
 What they’ve been blacklisted from, how many times they’ve raided you and when they were last in your channel.
 From here you are also able to assign the Editor status to users whom you trust.
 They are then able to use Editor based chat commands to add, edit, remove commands, currency, start giveaways, etc...